transactrx/snowflake-cache/integration-tests/snowflake/README.md

 // Now when data changes in API_KEYS:
 // 1.
 Stream detects the change (created by REGISTERCACHETABLE)
 // 2.
-Your heartbeat Task writes to TABLE_LOG
+Your heartbeat Task writes to CACHE_LOG
 // 3.
 Cache auto-refreshes within check interval!
 ```